What is feline hyperesthesia?

 - Provide your cat with an enriching environment such as plenty of play to burn off energy.

-- Give him own bed, food and water bowls, scratching post so that he doesn’t have to share with other pets.
+- Give him his own bed, food and water bowls and a scratching post so that he doesn’t have to share with other pets.

 - Provide your cat with a routine such as feeding at the same time every day.
 Also, cats prefer several small meals are better than one or two large meals.